 Property & private client

 James has a flourishing property practice that includes disputes relating to boundary positions, adverse possession, easements, restrictive covenants nuisance and mortgage (which include undue influence, capacity, enforceability and possession).
-He has significant experience in claims that involve issues surrounding the Consumer Credit Act 1974 that compliments both his commercial and property practice.
+He has significant experience in claims that involve issues surrounding the Consumer Credit Act 1974 that complements both his commercial and property practice.

 His current and recent work include: